agorman/resync/README.md

 ### history_email

-    Ooptional subject to use when sending sync history emails.
+    Optional subject to use when sending sync history emails.

-### schedule
+### history_schedule

 	Defines a cron expression used to send scheduled reports.
 If set then an email with sync history will be sent based on the schedule.